 Scroll down the page, look for RS-485 Driver near the bottom.
-The file is called something similar to CDM20830_Setup.exe file
+The file is called something similar to CDM21228_Setup.zip file

-Run the download and wait a few minutes (up to 5) since it may look like it is done but is actually still running.
+Once you have downloaded then unzip it and run the .exe which will run the driver installer (make sure that the USB adapter is unplugged).
+Wait a few minutes (up to 5) since it may look like it is done but is actually still running.

 Now plug in the USB485 adapter and return to step 2.